Adiabatic Isometric Mapping Algorithm for Embedding 2-Surfaces in Euclidean 3-Space: Adiabatic Isometric Mapping (AIM)

 It is well known that polyhedra are not uniquely determined by their edge lengths since this restriction says nothing about their extrinsic curvature.
 For example, figure~\ref{fig:inout} shows two polyhedra with identical edge lengths and Gaussian curvatures but different extrinsic curvatures.

-If all the edges emanating from a vertex have negative extrinsic curvature, that vertex is defined as an inverted vertex.
+If all the edges emanating from a vertex have negative extrinsic curvature, that vertex is identified as an inverted vertex.
 This is seen in figure~\ref{fig:drumcomp}a.
 On average there are six edges emanating from a vertex of an arbitrary triangulated polyhedron.
-We find it useful to define a ``paritally-inverted vertex".
-A vertex is defined as partially inverted if more than seventy percent of the edges emanating from it have negative extrinsic curvature.
-Given our definitions of inverted and partially inverted vertices, we define smoothness. \begin{definition*} An embedding is considered smooth if it does not contain any inverted vertices or partially inverted vertices. \end{definition*} This definition is motivated in part by Nollert and Herlod's suggestions for removing non-smooth depressions from the surface.
-Through our experiments we found allowing vertices to have thirty percent or less of their edges with negative extrinsic curvature is sufficient for allowing smooth depressions.
-Not only are these embeddings smooth, they are also the most convex embeddings our algorithm can produce.
+A vertex is identified as partially inverted if more than seventy percent of the edges emanating from it have negative extrinsic curvature.
+Identifying these vertices allows us to guide our embedding toward the most convex polyhedron possible during the guided adiabatic pull-back procedure.
+The identification of partially inverted vertices was chosen empirically based on experiments with AIM for a variety of surfaces.
+We expect that this choice is most effective when dealing with triangulations that contain mostly regular triangles.
+For example, all of our triangulated surfaces had internal angles strictly between $\frac{\pi}{6}$ and $\frac{\pi}{2}$.